Limited Run Games

 Limited Run Games, Inc. is an American video game distributor based in Apex, North Carolina.
-The company produces and sells limited quantities of physical video game copies via its website and select retail stores.
+The company predominantly sells limited quantities of physical video game copies via its website and select retail stores.
 Josh Fairhurst and Douglas Bogart founded Limited Run Games in October 2015 after Fairhurst wanted to preserve the digitally released games developed by his studio, Mighty Rabbit Studios, on physical media.
 The company's first release, Breach & Clear for the PlayStation Vita, was quickly sold out and followed up with Saturday Morning RPG.
 Oddworld Inhabitants approached the company to release a physical version of Oddworld: New 'n' Tasty!, which led Limited Run Games to release games by other developers.
 Following major expansion between 2018 and 2022, including branching out into publishing and retrogaming, the company was acquired by Embracer Group through its Embracer Freemode operative group in September 2022.

 History

-Josh Fairhurst (pictured in 2019) co-founded Limited Run Games in 2015 and serves as its chief executive officer.
+Josh Fairhurst (pictured in 2019) co-founded Limited Run Games in 2015 and served as its chief executive officer until 2025.

+Formation and early years (2015–2017)

 Limited Run Games was launched in October 2015 by chief executive officer (CEO) Josh Fairhurst and chief operating officer Douglas Bogart.
 They had known each other since the sixth grade and Bogart was eventually hired by Fairhurst's video game development studio, Mighty Rabbit Studios, as a tester.
 As the studio's games were only released digitally, Fairhurst believed that they would become inaccessible once digital storefronts shut down.
 After noticing the success of Retro City Rampages physical releases, he conceived Limited Run Games with the intent of preserving his studio's games by releasing them on physical media.
 At the same time, Mighty Rabbit Studios had run out of contract work and, lacking funding, was close to shutting down.
 Fairhurst had temporarily taken up a teaching position at a community college and hoped that opening Limited Run Games would alleviate the company's struggles.
-After taking a credit, Fairhurst worked on establishing Limited Run Games for eight months, contacting twelve different parties to make the necessary arrangements.
+After taking out a line of credit, Fairhurst worked on establishing Limited Run Games for eight months, contacting twelve different parties to make the necessary arrangements.
 Sony, the producer of the PlayStation line of consoles, agreed to lower the minimum order quantity for the prospective first release, Breach & Clear for the PlayStation Vita, to 1,500, which was more financially feasible.
 He then brought in Bogart to market such a release and build up anticipation.